linehan/msem/README.md

 This provides a simple way to coordinate clients in a long-poll based solution, and has been validated in years of production use.

-### Caution
-While System V semaphores are commonly available, note that they are *not* POSIX-compliant, and that there may be better solutions depending on your operating requirements.

 ## Semaphore files
 A semaphore file can locate multiple semaphores, each referenced by a unique identifier (tag), usually an ASCII character.
 If the